Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

     * Add this directory to the PATH environment variable
     * Ensure that the `data` subdirectory of the QMapShack installation directory is properly installed
     * Add this directory to the GDAL_DATA environment variable
+    * Move the image and the map file to a location where QMS is looking for maps or add the directory where these files are located to your QMapShack map paths.
     * Run

     `gdalwarp -of VRT full_path_to_your_raster_map.map full_path_to_your_raster_map.vrt`

     * _Remark:_ It is unclear why `GDALBuildVRT` does not find the georeference information.
-    * Add the directory where the new VRT-file is located to your QMapShack map paths.

 * _Hint for Ubuntu users:_ Raster maps may have borders.
 There is an Ubuntu tool to crop semi-automatically the map or a whole series of maps in such a way that the borders are not visible when loaded into QMapShack.
 Link to the tool: [github.com/h4tr3d/geocrop](https://github.com/h4tr3d/geocrop).
 Description of usage:
     * [http://htrd.su/wiki](http://htrd.su/wiki/start?btng[post][tags]=qmapshack) (Russian).
 This link leads also to a short Russian description of the basic QMapShack features.